-The five-star rating is the number one customer review system used in eCommerce today.
+The five-star rating is the number one customer review system used in ecommerce today.
 The psychology of collective thinking to make decisions dates back to Greek times where democracy ruled.
-Today those decisions are not part of a small, private group, but made by millions of people and shared in plain sight on the internet.
-More importantly, online customer reviews give consumers the power to compare products and services from those they trust the most – their peers.
-Read this Expert Q & A: How to Get Online Customer Reviews That Benefit Your Business to learn more:
+Today, those decisions are not part of a small, private group, but made by millions of people and shared in plain sight on the internet.
+More importantly, online customer reviews give consumers the power to compare products and services from those they trust the most -

 Q: Our products sell fine, so what is the importance of online customer reviews?

 In our technological age, most people, regardless of generation, use online reviews as a safety net to determine if they will do business with you.
 Of course, the typical industries - restaurant, retail, etc. - are more infamous for user reviews.
 But if you think your bank or insurance agency is immune to the review frenzy, you may be losing potential customers.

 Online Reviews Determine Business Reputation

 Take it from Miles Anderson, CEO of BrightLocal.com: